splunk/observability-workshop/oteldemo/README.md

 Create `otel-demo.yaml`, this will be applied to the Helm chart and changes the default behaviour of a default install:

 - Set `OTEL_COLLECTOR_NAME` to the host IP Address for Metrics, Traces and Logs
-- Configure a load balencer for the `frontendProxy`
+- Configure a load balancer for the `frontendProxy` server
 - Customise Kafka configuration to expose metrics via JMX on port 5555
 - Disable native OTel Collector, Jaeger, Prometheus & Grafana